AlasdairHanson/QA-Fundamental-Project-Web/README.md

 Testing was done on the Spring application to verify the CRUD functionality of the back-end without any interaction form the front-end.
 These included Unit testing with JUnit and Mockito to test individual modules in isolation, and integration tests using MockMVC to test modules when they are combined with other dependencies.
 These will inform the developer of which tests passed and which tests failed.

 The Integration tests are used to test the controller by utilising MockMVC to mock requests that would otherwise be sent from the front-end to the service.
 The Unit tests are used to test the service interaction with the database by utilising Mockito to send and compare data to see if it correctly saves in the database.

+Below is the coverage report for the enitre Spring project broken down into its components:

 !(https://github.com/AlasdairHanson/QA-Fundamental-Project-Web/blob/main/Test%20Coverage.png)